Michael-C-Buckley/cacheguard/README.md

 This modules protects data at rest.
 It does not protect data at run time.
 It may be possible for other modules/processes/logging/etc to view it.

-Potenmtially useful for operational caches and other sensitive record keeping that needs to be local and transferred via git.
+Potentially useful for operational caches and other sensitive record keeping that needs to be local and transferred via git.

 ## Examples